Shrakky2k23/AMAZON-EDA-PROJECT/README.md

 Future Improvements:

-To build an interactive dashboard using Power BI or Tableau Add machine learning-based product recommendation system Perform sentiment analysis on customer reviews
+1)To build an interactive dashboard using Power BI or Tableau 2)To add machine learning-based product recommendation system 3)To perform sentiment analysis on customer reviews
-Author

 Shirsha Rakshit